 Teaching turn-taking skills

-This is a tricky one as my son is a lone child.
-No siblings!
-And none coming, for those that are curious.
-Turn-taking is an essential skill for effective communication.
-Turn-taking involves waiting for your turn to speak and allowing others to express their ideas.
+This is a tricky one asย my son is a lone child.
+No siblings! -And none coming, for those that are curious- Turn-taking is an essential skill for effective communication.
+The pattern of conversation like turn-taking involves waiting for your turn to speak and allowing others to express their ideas.

 Teaching your children turn-taking skills can help them develop better communication skills.
 You can teach turn-taking skills by encouraging your child to wait for their turn to speak, taking turns in conversations, and acknowledging others’ ideas.

 These skills will help your child communicate effectively and build strong relationships.
 Simply tell them to keep their ideas until you’re done speaking to Mom, or whoever you were speaking with.
 Tell them on a continuous basis…Never stop until they learn.
-Be patient.
+Take a deep breath, be patient.
 It’ll work.

 Creating a communication-friendly environment at home

-Creating a communication-friendly environment at home can also help your child develop better communication skills.
+Creating a communication-friendly environment at home can also help your child develop better skills, whatever your marital status is.
 You can create an environment where everyone can express their ideas and opinions freely without fear of judgment or ridicule.

-Encourage your child to express their thoughts and feelings and listen actively to what they have to say.
-By creating a communication-friendly environment at home, you are helping your child develop better communication skills and build strong relationships.
+Encourage your child to express their thoughts and feelings in the best ways possible and listen actively to what they have to say.
+By creating a communication-friendly environment at home, you are helping your child develop better communication skills and build strong relationships that will help in real life social interactions as adults.

-We talk alot at home, as we don’t use much screen time.
+We talk a lot at home, as we don’t use much screen time.
 So we play puzzles, Qwirkle and are super-active.
 This in return, gives us plentiful time to chit-chat about the day.
-It’s important!
+It’s important not only for the child’s feelings but also as a gentle reminder to my son that this is normal behavior and that we are a team and we’re here to listen.

 Common mistakes to avoid when teaching communication skills

 Another one is not giving your child enough time to express themselves.
-Rushing your child to express themselves can hinder their ability to communicate effectively.
+Rushing your child to express themselves can hinder their language skills and the ability to communicate effectively.
 My little one is juggling 3 languages, so he, at times, struggles to find his words.

 Needless to say, children learn what they live.
 Have you read my article about Monkey See Monkey Do?…

 Your child is very unlikely to learn not to interrupt if they hear you, your spouse, or their siblings constantly interrupting each other.
-Your actions have a strong influence on your child, so be a good example and ask permission to speak before speaking, and apologize when you inadvertently cut in.
+Your actions have a strong influence on your child.
+So the next time set a good example ask permission to speak before speaking, and apologize when you inadvertently cut in.

 +More Tips!